greenelab/tribe/docs/source/tribe_client.rst

 The tribe_client package
 =================================

-This python package allows web servers created using django to connect directly to Tribe and make use of its resources.
+This python package allows web servers created using the `Django <https://docs.djangoproject.com/en/dev/>`_ web framework to connect directly to Tribe and make use of its resources.
 Users of the client web server can login to access their Tribe resources via Tribe OAuth 2.0 authentication.

 Download and Install
 ---------------------